Lateral Unicondylar Knee Replacement – often underestimated

 Disadvantages:

-- Higher risk of dislocation (dislocation) of the inlay, especially in the lateral sliding prosthesis.
+- Higher risk for dislocation of the insert, especially with the lateral sled prosthesis.

 Fixed bearing (fixed polyethylene inlay):